Prescription weight loss that puts you first

 Dr. Primack adds, “Without drastic diet changes, people can safely lose two pounds per week.”

 GLP-1 (glucagon-like peptide-1) agonist medications are the newest addition to our weight loss offerings.
-This includes both brand-name drugs, like Ozempic® and Wegovy®, as well as compounded semaglutide.
+This includes options like:

 “GLP-1 is a hormone that all of us already have,” explains Dr. Primack.

-“Its main function as a weight loss drug (anti-obesity medication) is to cross the blood-brain barrier to decrease appetite at the hypothalamus (appetite center), to decrease the rate of stomach emptying (mild gastroparesis), and to stimulate the pancreas to bring the blood sugar down.”
+“Its main function as a weight loss drug is to cross the blood-brain barrier to decrease appetite at the hypothalamus (appetite center), to decrease the rate of stomach emptying, and to stimulate the pancreas to bring the blood sugar down.”

-By working to slow down digestion, semaglutide helps keep you feeling full longer.
-And by targeting the areas of the brain responsible for appetite, it helps reduce food cravings.
+By working to slow down digestion, Wegovy® helps keep you feeling full longer.
+And by targeting the areas of the brain responsible for appetite, it helps reduce hunger.

-Hers offers several oral medications to help you on your weight loss journey.
-We also offer personalized medication kits containing a combination of two to four medications — metformin, naltrexone, bupropion, and topiramate.
+Hers offers access to several oral medications to help you on your weight loss journey.
+We also offer personalized medication kits containing a combination of two to four medications — metformin, naltrexone, topiramate, and bupropion.
 Your healthcare provider may also add vitamin B12 to your kit.

 Dr. Primack says you can expect your Hers healthcare provider to consider the following factors when determining the best medication kit for you: